jjj333-p/spam-police/README.md

 > **Warning**
 >
-> This bot does not support encrypted rooms yet
+> This bot does not support encrypted rooms yet.
+This has been implemented in the sdk and likely could be added to the bot easy enough, however I don't currently have the proper access to the bot account required to set this up due to not being able to currently set up my desktop workstation.

 ## Discussion